-Obstfeld (1995) examines the empirical links between domestic consumption growth and world consumption growth for the G7 economies.
-Based on the reduced form solutions of a simple endowment economy, he develops a test of the hypothesis of perfect consumption risk sharing.
+risk sharing.
 In particular, he runs a regression of the growth rate of domestic consumption on world consumption growth and national output growth.
 The model implies that the coefficient of world consumption should be one and that of national output should be equal to zero under perfect risk sharing.
-Using the PWT data, he studies two separate time periods, 1951-1972 and 1973-1988.
-His results suggest that that the hypothesis of perfect risk sharing is rejected in most cases during these periods.11
+Using PWT data, he studies two separate time periods, 1951-1972 and 1973-1988.
+His results suggest that that the hypothesis of perfect risk sharing is rejected in most cases during these periods.10

 Lewis (1996, 1997) examines the roles played by nonseparabilities between tradables and nontradable leisure (or goods) and the restrictions on financial flows in explaining the lack of international risk sharing.
-In particular, she runs panel regressions of consumption growth on the growth rates of nontradable consumption, leisure, and idiosyncratic country factors.
-She finds that nonseparabilities between consumption and leisure, and the inclusion of nontradables and/or durable goods cannot explain imperfect risk sharing.
+She runs panel regressions of consumption growth on the growth rates of nontradable consumption, leisure, and idiosyncratic country factors.
+She finds that neither nonseparabilities between consumption and leisure, nor the inclusion of nontradables and/or durable goods, is sufficient to explain imperfect risk sharing.